hildobby/fire-suppression-abm/README.md

 * User settable settings for environment generation such as wind direction, wind strength, rivers, rain, # of firefighting agents and other parameters.
-* Multiple firefighting strategies ('Go to the closest fire', 'Go to the biggest fire', 'Random movements', 'Parallel attack' and 'Indirect attack')
+* Multiple firefighting strategies ('Go to the closest fire', 'Go to the biggest fire', 'Random movements', 'Parallel attack' and 'Indirect attack').
-* Sensitivity analysis (One-factor-a-time OFAT) of the environmental settings
+* Sensitivity analysis (One-factor-a-time OFAT) on the environmental settings.

 Running the server
 ------------